Motorworld’s newspaper №84

 Motorcycle Horex made after produced after the merger with Columbus

-Sons are often more ambitious then fathers and Fritz Clement, the son of Frederick confirmed the rule.
-Why the company that makes the aircraft engines, can not produce a full-fledged motorcycle engine?
-The first Horex motorcycle appeared in 1923, with a 250-cc OHV engine.
-The name of the motorcycle was formed from two syllables: “Ho” – from the city of Bad Homburg, which housed the factory of the new firm, “Rex” – from the brand of canned food.
-The sales went so well that in 1925 the two companies merged, although the motorcycles were selling under the brand Horex, and the engines (which were used by other German motorcycle companies) – under the Columbus brand.
+Sons are often more ambitious than fathers, and Fritz Clement, son of Frederick, confirmed the rule.
+Can’t a company that made aircraft engines make a motorcycle engine?
+Thus, in 1923, the first Horex motorcycle with a 250-cc OHV engine appeared.
+The name of the motorcycle was formed from two syllables: “Ho” – from the city of Bad Homburg, where the factory was located, “Rex” – from the brand of canned food.
+The sales went so well that in 1925 the two companies merged, although motorcycles were still sold under the brand name Horex, and engines, which were used by other German motorcycle companies – under the Columbus brand name.

-It’s interesting that the production of the new conglomerate was marked by a clear English influence: single-cylinder 4-stroke engines with a vertical cylinder arrangement had a chain drive to the gearbox.
-In the 1920s the company acquired a license for the production of English Sturmey-Archer engines.
-It was also continued with the talented designer Hermann Reeb which headed the design department in 1929.
+It’s interesting that the production of the new conglomerate was marked by clear English influence: single-cylinder 4-stroke engines with a vertical cylinder arrangement had a chain drive to the gearbox.
+In the 1920s, the company acquired a license for the production of English Sturmey-Archer engines.
+It was continued by a talented designer Hermann Reeb, who from 1929 headed the design department.

-But soon Reeb decided to develop a motorcycle with a larger engine capacity.
-And he chose a completely unusual for that time layout: two parallel cylinders.
-This layout was not something completely new but was not used for road bikes (racing motorcycles Peugeot used this scheme with great success in the early 20-ies).
-The designers were embarrassed by the large overall width of this engine, its unbalance, and, most importantly, the poor cooling of closely-fitting cylinders.
-Only in the second half of the 30s, the parallel twin became popular, with the help of the creator of the legendary Triumph Speed Twin Edward Turner – but Reeb beat him for almost five years (more info in the article about Triumph Tiger “T100”).
+Soon Reeb decided to develop a motorcycle with a larger engine capacity.
+He chose a completely unusual for that time layout: two parallel cylinders.
+This layout was not something completely new but was almost never used for road bikes (racing motorcycles Peugeot used this scheme with great success in the early ’20s).
+The designers were confused by the large overall width of this engine, its unbalance, and, most importantly, the poor cooling of closely standing cylinders.
+Only in the second half of the 1930s, the parallel-twin became popular, with the help of the creator of the legendary Triumph Speed Twin, Edward Turner, – but Reeb was ahead of him for almost five years (more info in the article about Triumph Tiger “T100”).

-The development of the parallel twin engine was started with Hermann Reeb own initiative in 1931.
-Rebb showed new motorcycle to Fritz Kleeman only by Christmas 1932.
-The development of the parallel twin engine was started with Hermann Reeb own initiative in 1931.
-Rebb showed new motorcycle to Fritz Kleeman only by Christmas 1932.
-It wasn’t the best time for project: the economic crisis and the echo of the Great Depression could not promise good sales for expensive motorcycles.
-But in the spring of 1933 the market suddenly revived, and Kleeman gave the go-ahead for launching the novelty in mass production.
+Hermann Reeb began developing a parallel twin on his own initiative in 1931, and only by Christmas 1932 showed his invention to his boss, Fritz Kleeman.
+It wasn’t the best time for the project: the economic crisis and the echo of the Great Depression could not promise good sales for expensive motorcycles.
+But in the spring of 1933, the market suddenly revived, and Kleeman gave permission for launching the novelty in mass production.

-New Horex entered the market in two versions: a 600 cc 24 hp S6 and an 800 cc 30 hp S8.
-Both motors had the same stroke – 90 mm, differing in the diameter of the cylinder: 65 mm for the 600 cc version and 75 mm for the 800 cc version.
-Other parts of the two models were identical.
-On the light alloy casing, Reeb vertically placed two cast-iron cylinders, with a large gap between them for better cooling.
-Cylinders and their heads (also of cast iron) were fastened to the crankcase with long studs (four for each cylinder).
-The crankshaft has a composite structure, with three main bearings, the middle was mounted in a special aluminium plate.
-Both rod journals were on the same axis.
+New Horex entered the market in two versions: the S6 (600cc, 24 hp) and the S8 (800cc, 30 hp).
+Both engines had the same stroke – 90 mm, differing in the diameter of the cylinder: 65 mm for the 600cc version and 75 mm for the 800cc version.
+Otherwise, the design of the two models was identical.
+On a light-alloy crankcase, Reeb vertically placed two cast-iron cylinders, with a large gap between them for better cooling.
+The cylinders and their heads (also made of cast iron) were attached to the crankcase with long studs (four for each cylinder).
+The crankshaft had a composite structure with three main bearings, the middle was installed in a special aluminum plate.
+Both connecting rod journals were on the same axis.
 The firing order is offset, so that cylinder 2 fires 360 degrees after cylinder 1, and 360 degrees later cylinder 1 fires again at 720 total degrees, the beginning of another four-stroke cycle.

-On the right side of the crankshaft, there were two chains: one drives an upper camshaft, the second one – a magdino and an oil pump.
-On the left side, the two-row chain transmitted torque from the engine to the four-speed gearbox of the Munich firm Hurth located in a separate block.
+On the right side of the crankshaft, there were two chains: one driven the upper camshaft, the other – magdyno and oil pump.
+On the left side, a two-row chain transmitted torque from the engine to a separate four-speed gearbox from Munich Hurth company.

 Zündapp K 800 from the collection «Motorworld by V.Sheynov»

-A new reinforced frame was developed for the leader of the model range.
-In general, the running gear was typical for those times: the front parallelogram fork, the rigid rear suspension and the drum brakes on the spoke wheels.
+A newly reinforced frame was developed for the leader of the model range.
+In general, the running gear was typical for those times: the front parallelogram fork, rigid rear suspension, and drum brakes on spoked wheels.

-Horex S6 cost 1480 Reichsmark, S8 – 1570 Reichsmark.
-At the same time debuting four-cylinder Zündapp K 800 cost 1550 Reichsmark.
-As Fritz Kleeman feared: the reason for bad sales was the high price.
-Production of straight-twin Horex lasted only two years, during this time 82 S6 and 96 S8 were sold.
+The Horex S6 cost 1,480 Reichsmark, the S8 model – 1,570 Reichsmark.
+At the same time, the debuted four-cylinder Zündapp K 800 was worth 1,550 Reichsmark.
+As Fritz Kleeman feared, the high price led to very limited demand.
+Production of the two-cylinder Horex lasted only two years, during which time 82 copies of S6 and 96 copies of S8 were sold.
 At the same time, Reeb had to deal with the “childhood illnesses” of the engine.
-On the latest motorcycles, the diameter of the studs that fastened the cylinders to the crankcase was increased from 8 to 10 mm, the lubrication system was improved and the finning was changed for better cooling.
+On motorcycles of the final series, the diameter of studs, which attached the cylinders to the crankcase, was increased from 8 to 10 mm, the lubrication system was improved and the ribbing was changed for better cooling.

-A straight-twin Horex-Columbus engine was used by a small German company Tornax on its model Tornado.
+The Horex-Columbus engine was used by a small German company Tornax on its Tornado model.

-We also should mention a racing version developed on the basis of this engine.
-Maximum engine capacity for racing motorcycles with sidecar was 1 litre.
-To get close to the limit, the bore was increased to 80 mm, and the stroke – up to 99 mm, which provided a 995 cc capacity.
-Cylinders were made of aluminium alloy, heads – made of bronze.
-But the plate that supports the central main bearing was made of steel instead of aluminium to increase the rigidity.
-That engine developed 58 hp at 7800 rpm.
+The racing version, developed on the basis of a two-cylinder engine, is worth mentioning.
+The maximum engine capacity for racing motorcycles with sidecar was 1 liter.
+To get close to the limit, the bore was increased to 80 mm, and the stroke – up to 99 mm, which provided a 995cc capacity.
+Cylinders were made of aluminum alloy, heads – made of bronze.
+The plate supporting the central main bearing was made of steel instead of aluminum to increase rigidity.
+This engine developed 58 hp at 7,800 rpm.
 There were also experiments with a compressor.
-Racers Brown and Badshin on Horex S8 became champions of Germany in motorcycle races with a sidecar in 1935.
+In 1935, Brown and Badshin on Horex S8 became the champions of Germany in motorcycle races with a sidecar.

 |Manufacturer||Horex-Columbus Werk AG, Bad Homburg, Germany|